How to Hire a Live Band for Your Event

 Before signing, carefully review the contract.
 Ensure it covers all details, including performance time, setup requirements, payment terms, and any contingency plans in case of unexpected circumstances.

-Pro Tip - Be sure to understand what is refundable and non-refundable.
-Additionally, pay attention to the band’s requirements.
-Some bands are very low-maintenance, while others are frankly boarder-line divas.
-Referred to as a band’s “Rider”, make sure the requirements are clear and defined.
+Pro Tip - Be sure you understand what is refundable and non-refundable.
+Additionally, pay attention to the band’s requirements and make sure their list is clear and defined.
+Some bands are very low-maintenance, while others are more demanding.

 8. Plan the Day-Of Logistics

 Coordinate with the band regarding arrival time, soundcheck, and performance schedule.
-It’s important that they have everything they need to deliver a seamless performance.
+It’s important that they have all the information they need to deliver a seamless performance and allow you to enjoy your celebration!

-Pro Tip - Before booking, ask how the band’s planning process works and what you and your planner should expect in terms of panning communication.
-Will your band be available to answer questions, hop on a call, etc?
+Pro Tip - Before booking, ask how the band’s planning process works and what you and/or your planner should expect in terms of communication.
+Will your band be available to answer questions along the way?

 9. Enhance the Experience